 Strawberries in SG shares that his byblis are all in water bottles.
 They’re held up by foam and grown in netcups that are also used in hydroponics.

-7. Byblis only live a year
+7. Byblis Guehoi only lives a year

-Byblis are annuals, meaning they’re a kind of plant that only lives one year.
+Most Byblis varieties are annuals, meaning they’re a kind of plant that only lives one year.
 This means they grow faster than other carnivorous plants like flytraps and sundews, but if you don’t propagate them through cuttings, they’ll die and you won’t have any byblis anymore.

 However, if you make cuttings, the cuttings start a new year ahead of them, as if they “reset” into a new lifespan.
 You then can keep cutting and keep making more byblis, making byblis an immortal plant as long as you keep making cuttings.